 On reflection, I realized that the methods and process my team had embraced provided the building blocks for a CX design strategy for my organization.
-In Part 1 of this three-part series, I’ll take you with me on my journey of discovery through these projects.
+In Part 1 of this two-part series, I’ll take you with me on my journey of discovery through these projects.

 Best Practice 1: Customer-Journey Research

 Doing customer-journey research is a key best practice in integrating customer-centric thinking and approaches into an organization.